okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 <StackSelector snippet="auth-vs-oie" noSelector />

-## Map Authentication code to the Okta Identity Engine SDK
+## Map basic sign-in code to the Okta Identity Engine SDK

 The following sections highlight the Classic Engine Authentication SDK method calls and back-end Authentication APIs that require migration to the Identity Engine SDK, which can perform authentication using the Identity Engine’s new features and workflows.

 <StackSelector snippet="auth" noSelector />

-### Map Authn APs to Okta Identity Engine SDK
+### Map Authn APIs to Okta Identity Engine SDK

 If your application uses direct APIs for an authentication flow, your application code may call the following Okta APIs: